Columbidae: Reproduction

 Doves and pigeons build relatively flimsy nests, often using sticks, other vegetable matter, and other debris, which may be placed on trees, on rocky ledges, or on the ground, depending on species.
+Some, like the stock dove, also nest in tree cavities.
 The female may either build the nest, with material gathered by the male, or the male builds the nest by himself.
 A few species nest colonially, others nest in aggregation.

-Most lay a clutch of one or (usually) two white eggs at a time which take 11-30 days to hatch (larger species have longer incubation times).
+Most lay a clutch of one or (usually) two white eggs at a time which take 11–30 days to hatch (larger species have longer incubation times).
 Both parents care for the young; unlike most birds, both sexes of doves and pigeons produce "crop milk" to feed their young.
 This fluid is secreted by a sloughing of epithelial cells from the lining of the crop.

 Unfledged baby doves and pigeons are called squabs and are generally able to fly by five weeks old.
 These fledglings, with their immature squeaking voices, are called squeakers once they are weaned, and leave the nest after 25–32 days.